FabrizioMusacchio/integrate_and_fire_model/README.md

 Please feel free to use the code for your own projects.
 If you find a bug or have a suggestion for improvement, please open an issue or send me an email.

-Please cite the code as:
+If you use the code in your own projects, please cite it using the citation information:

 > Musacchio (2023), The Integrate and Fire Model: A simple neuronal model, https://www.fabriziomusacchio.com/blog/2023-07-03-integrate-and-fire-model/